 9 strands of fresh thyme stripped and added into the final mix.

 FOR THE MASHED POTATO TOPPING: Top with a simple combination of mashed potatoes (butter, milk, shredded cheddar, 1 t pumpkin pie spice (optional)).
 Bake at 425 degrees for up to an hour.
 You can broil if you like to brown or decorate it with a small amount of cheddar cheese, or butter pats.

 Additional information on the Scotland region:

-Requirements: A passport is required for all travel outside the U.S. Before international travel, always check the State Department's website for important info on the destination and its entry/exit requirements.
+Requirements: A passport is required for all travel outside the U.S. Before an international trip, always check the State Department's website for valuable info on the destination and its entry/exit requirements.

 Your hosts are from: The Presidential Culinary Museum ™ and Presidential Service Center a DBA of The Inn of the Patriots, LLC.
 To review our tours all over Europe, be sure to see the dates and times and book with us as a Certified Culinary Tour Specialist (CCTS).
 If your group would like Chefs Marti and Stormy to accompany and lead your tour - we need six months notice.